 This comes “primarily from the perspective of homeowners,” according to Murray.
 But there’s no guarantee that even the removal of DeMarco would change GSE policy on housing.
 A removal of DeMarco would give the spot of acting director up to one of his deputies, who presumably has the same focus.
 Bank accountability leaders spoke of a “third way” in an interview, the idea that anyone in government right now who has been confirmed by the Senate could be installed as acting director, for example a deputy from HUD.
 But this is just unlikely when you consider the Administration’s observable behavior with regards to FHFA.
 Right now, there’s no nominee in place to head up FHFA; in the three YEARS that DeMarco has been acting director, there’s only been a nominee in place for three months.
 “There needs to be a nominee, as a show of seriousness on the part of the Administration,” Murray acknowledged.

 But if the lack of seriousness wasn’t already evident on FHFA and the broader issue of principal reduction, I don’t know what else you need for convincing.
 The Administration brokered a settlement that allows banks to pay for substantial amounts of their settlement by bulldozing or donating homes or waiving deficiency judgments, something they do as a matter of course.
 The lack of a nominee for FHFA is another example.
 So is the lack of sanctions for servicers under HAMP, or the lack of meaningful investigations into financial fraud, or the constant settlements where the guilty party can “neither admit nor deny” wrongdoing.
-I could go on.
+I could go on. [cont’d.]

 “We want the President to make principal reduction a priority,” said Tracy Van Slyke of the New Bottom Line.
 But the focus on DeMarco has been very convenient for the Administration, shifting away from their housing deficiencies and toward this one Bush-era official who is supposedly gumming up the works.

 Apparently this focus is about to change.
 Over the next several weeks, these bank accountability leaders told me they will step up their direct efforts against the banks and also the Administration.
 One of their subjects of inquiry will be the securitization fraud task force, officially known as the “RMBS working group,” the panel co-chaired by New York Attorney General Eric Schneiderman, empowered to look into criminal fraud in the securitization process.
-After months of back-channel queries about the intentions and resources behind this effort, the groups feel as if they need to take it out into the open to solve “the case of the missing task force,” as one of them put it.
+After months of back-channel queries about the intentions and resources behind this effort, the groups feel like they need to take it out into the open to solve “the case of the missing task force,” as one of them put it.

 The effort will include a deliberate connection to the President’s re-election campaign.
 Many of the targets for direct action will be the hundreds of OFA (Obama for America) offices across the country.
 “That’s what makes this thing more real,” Tracy Van Slyke said.
 “Underwater homeowners are a huge potential voting block.
 There’s a lot of anger out there.
 We have to build up the pressure.”